Watch Commonwealth Games - Highlights | CBC Sports

 Watch Commonwealth Games - Highlights

-Click on the video player above to watch highlights of the 2018 Commonwealth Games beginning on Saturday, April 7 at 4 p.m.
+Click on the video player above now to watch highlights of the 2018 Commonwealth Games.

+Return on Sunday at 6:30 a.m.
+ET for the closing ceremony and an encore presentation at 6 p.m.
 ET.

-Four years after winning 82 medals at the Glasgow Commonwealth Games, Canada sent a mix of defending champions such as decathlete Damian Warner and wrestler Erica Wiebe and first-time Commonwealth competitors like swimmer Penny Oleksiak and beach volleyball teammates Sarah Pavan and Melissa Humana-Parades to shoot for the Canadian team's stated goal of 100 medals.

 Comments